wp-plugins/ga-google-analytics/readme.txt

 To upgrade:

 1. Remove old version and replace with new version.
-2. Visit the GA Plugin Options panel and choose where to include the code (header or footer).
+2. Visit the GA Plugin Options panel and choose where to include the code (via the header or footer).
-3. Save changes and view the source code of your page(s) to verify that the code is included.
+3. Save changes and view the source code of your page(s) to verify that the code is included properly.

 For more information, visit the [GA Plugin Homepage](http://perishablepress.com/google-analytics-plugin/).